GXDE-OS/dde-file-manager/doc/README.md

 ## Documentation

-We are using `qdoc` to generate the documentation of `dde-file-manager`.
+We are using `qdoc` to generate the documentation of `gxde-file-manager`.

 ### Generate the doc